Sheth007/ECommerce-Price-Scraper/README.md

 So, install Python, Edge browser, the webdriver I am alredy provided here and also Vs Code to run this 👍
 ```

-## What happens when you run E-Commerce?
+## What happens when you run E-Commerce or Quick-Commerce?

 ```python
 Enter Product Name : Iphone 15